zhujun98/reinforcement-learning-with-unity/p1_navigation/README.md

 ### Getting Started

-1. Following the [steps](../README.md) to setup your conda environment.
+1. Following the [setup](../README.md) steps to setup your conda environment.

 2. Download the environment from one of the links below.
 You need only select the environment that matches your operating system:
     - Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)